Hypericum aegypticum: Phytochemistry

 The phytochemistry of Hypericum aegypticum varies a great deal depending on which subspecies is analyzed.
 Subspecies aegypticum, maroccanum, and webii are all highly different in their major essential oil components, with only three constituents being found in common in all of the subspecies: spathulenol, caryophyllene oxide, and E-caryophellene.
 The major constituent of subsp. aegypticum is ishwarane (a sesquiterpene) the major constituent of subsp. maroccanum is caryophyllene, and the major constituent of subsp. webii is pinene.
 These differences in the compounds detected in the species reveal that morphologically different populations of H. aegypticum are also likely to differ phytochemically.
 Small amounts of other metabolites are also present in H. aegypticum, including flavonoids (3.95 g/kg), biflavones (1.45 g/kg), acylphloroglucinols (1.15 g/kg), cinnamic acids (0.35 g/kg), and naphtodianthrones (0.05 g/kg).

-Essential oil extracts from Hypericum aegypticum subsp. webbii were shown in vitro to have moderate antimicrobial effects against Gram-positive bateria such as Bacillus subtilis, Enterococcus faecalis, Staphylococcus epidermidis, and Micrococcus luteus.
+Essential oil extracts from Hypericum aegypticum subsp. webbii were shown in vitro to have moderate antimicrobial effects against Gram-positive bacteria such as Bacillus subtilis, Enterococcus faecalis, Staphylococcus epidermidis, and Micrococcus luteus.